Should my component library be a monorepo?

 - Before You Build A Component Library: Monorepo Versioning

 - A multirepo approach will offer you the flexibility to use different libraries, tools, and development workflows.
 You may not want your component library to be beholden to the same workflow as your GraphQL resolvers or your SDKs.
+(This doesn’t mean you can’t have different types of libraries in a monorepo.
+At Harry’s, we have components, CLI tools, and GraphQL resolvers all in one place.)

 - You may experience fewer tooling challenges since your repo only needs to know how to manage a single project, not multiple different types of projects.